 - Defending the CEO of a TSX-V listed mineral exploration company against allegations of oppression arising out of a proxy contest.

-- Defending the CEO and founder of a large BC manufacturing company in a nine-week trial of an oppression/derivative action, in which the CEO faced allegations of oppressive conduct and conflict of interest.
+- Defending the CEO and founder of a large BC manufacturing company in a nine-week trial of an oppression/derivative action in BC Supreme Court in which the CEO faced allegations of oppressive conduct and conflict of interest.

 - Representing the founder of a technology company in an oppression proceeding relating to the use of anti-dilution shares.